 The Stardust closes in November

 Stardust Resort & Casino was imploded March 13, 2007.
-Was supposed to be replaced by Echelon Place. (future plans - unknown)
+Was supposed to be replaced by Echelon Place.
+(Now site of the soon to open Resort World)

 The New Frontier was imploded November 13, 2007.
 Supposed to be replaced by the new Las Vegas Plaza which never materilized. (future plans - unknown)